Lysius Salomon

-Louis Étienne Félicité Lysius Salomon (June 30, 1815 – October 19, 1888) was the President of Haiti from 1879 to 1888.
+Louis Étienne Félicité Lysius Salomon (June 30, 1815 – October 19, 1888) was the president of Haiti from 1879 to 1888.

 Salomon is best remembered for instituting Haiti's first postal system and for his lively enthusiasm for Haiti's modernization.
+His government founded the National Bank of Haiti.
+His government implemented a land reform that distributed state land to farmers and enabled foreigners to own land in Haiti.

+His presidency was characterized by political instability and rebellions.
+Amid threats of being overthrown, he left Haiti for Paris in August 1888.
+He died in October 1888.

+He was noted for being 6′6″ tall, and referred to having "physical proportions of a gladiator".
 His daughter Ida Faubert was a French poet.

-He was also noted for being 6′6″ tall, and referred to having "physical proportions of a gladiator".

 Early life

 Salomon was born in 1815 in Les Cayes.
 His family was influential in the tiny black elite of the south.
 Prominent and educated, his family often clashed with the relatively more powerful mulatto elite of south Haiti.
 The Salomon family played an early role in the unrest that ultimately led to the overthrow of President Charles Rivière-Hérard, leading a brief uprising that was a precursor to the larger and more successful Piquet revolt.
 It was triggered by a disputed electoral assembly in the run-up to the adoption of the 1843 constitution.
 Salomon said that the local mulatto elites refused to accept that blacks had equal rights in the assemblies, that they "were revolted to see men with black skins.. come to vote concurrently with them."
 The Salomons raised a force of 800 rebels from local cultivators, but the rebellion was put down and the family went into exile in Jamaica.

 As Faustin Soulouque came into power, Salomon returned along with other powerful black leaders to serve the new government.
 Salomon became the Minister of Finance under Faustin and began to monopolize export transactions in coffee and cotton, run foreign imports through state monopolies, and impose levies on capital.
 As a result, smuggling and piracy exploded during Soulouque's reign.
 After the fall of Soulouque, Salomon was exiled to Paris and London, where he read and traveled widely.